open-source-labs/Swell/README.md

 - _Webhooks_: Swell includes user-defined HTTP callback connection testing designed to test other server's connection to the web and ability to send data.
 The test insures that when an event occurs, the source site makes an HTTP request to the URL configured for the webhook.
   <img src="./ReadMeGifs/Gifs/Webhook.gif" style="float: left; margin-right: 10px;margin-bottom : 30px; margin-top : 10px;" />

-- _Added in Dev Version 1.10.2!_ _UI Updates_: Built with Material UI, a smoother, more intutive interface for enhanced user experience.
+- _UI Updates_: Built with Material UI, a smoother, more intuitive interface for enhanced user experience.
   <img src="./ReadMeGifs/Gifs/NewUI.png" style="float: left; margin-right: 10px;margin-bottom : 30px; margin-top : 10px;" />
+  Added in version 1.12.0: resizable panels between composer, response, and workspace and visual feedbackfor when users is selecting different communi

-- _Added in Dev Version 1.10.2!_ _Github Integration + Import/Export Workspaces_: Swell allows you to import and export workspaces, making it easy to share collections with your team.
+- _Github Integration + Import/Export Workspaces_: Swell allows you to import and export workspaces, making it easy to share collections with your team.
 You can even register with Github to save your workspaces directly into your repository!
   <img src="./ReadMeGifs/Gifs/GithubIntegration.gif" style="float: left; margin-right: 10px;margin-bottom : 30px; margin-top : 10px;" />

 ## Built With